graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 ```

 This is not necessary if you use the alternate `Field<T>` syntax which specifies the graph type
-to be used for the field.
+to be used for the field, or if your scalar data type is marked with the `GraphQLMetadata`
+attribute setting the `InputType` and/or `OutputType` properties.

 In this example, you created a custom scalar.
 In summary:

-- Create a data class for the server-side representation of the scalar
+- Create (if necessary) a data class/struct for the server-side representation of the scalar
 - Implement a `ScalarGraphType` which handles variable parsing, literal parsing, and serialization
 - Register the `ScalarGraphType` within the DI container